 ESSA Title I Compliance - 1.1 Comprehensive Needs Assessment The CAC will use the Four Multiple Measures of Data to analyze data to determine gaps and causes of those gaps.
-Perceptions (Minimum 2 Areas) Area Examined Data Sources Problem Statements and Root Causes Student Behavior YTD PEIMS Discipline Report Threat Assessment Report PS PE-1 46% of our discipline referrals for the school year were from our SPed demographic Discipline by SPed Discipline by Ethnicity RC PE-1 Frequent behavior incidents stem from the lack of proper SPed support for struggling students.
-Staff Perception 21-22 Insight Survey End of Year Staff Meeting Notes PS PE-2 Frustration continues to mount with the Steele Montessori community (teachers, parents, and administration) due to the lack of growth students make year to year and need support in the consistent implementation of the Montessori model.
+Perceptions (Minimum 2 Areas) amined Data Sources Problem Statements and Root Causes or YTD PEIMS Discipline Report PS PE-1 46% of our discipline referrals for the school year were from our SPed demographic Threat Assessment Report Discipline by SPed Discipline by Ethnicity RC PE-1 Frequent behavior incidents stem from the lack of proper SPed support for struggling students and opportunities for de-escalation 21-22 Insight Survey End of Year Staff Meeting Notes PS PE-2 Frustration continues to mount with the Steele Montessori community (teachers, parents, and administration) due to the lack of growth students make year to year and need support in the consistent implementation of the Montessori model.
 RC PE-2 The Montessori model is not aligned to any TEKS system that promotes knowledge rich learning for school dependent learners.
-PS PE-3 RC PE-3 PS PE-4 RC PE-4 Data Determinations Data from discipline referrals indicates that most of them came from our SpEd students.
-Due to new teachers both to the profession and to the campus, positive relationships weren't built and staff struggled with how to respond to students who had behavior concerns.
-IEPs were not always followed and/or understood.
-Data from the insight survey and end of year staff discussions reflect that there is a sense of frustration of students not reaching their full potential.
-Reasons such as teachers not streamline student learning. ot having proper Montessori training continued to surface.
-TEKS and Montessori lessons are not aligned to help
+PS PE-3 RC PE-3 PS PE-4 RC

+PE-4

-2.1 - Campus Improvement Plan (CIP) The CAC will create Demographics Performance Objectives based on Problem Statements and Strategies based on Root Causes Board Performance Objective and Goal Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount DE-1 1,2,3,4 Steele will increase its attendance rate of 93% to meet or exceed 95% by the end of the 2023-2024 school year.
-Attendance Committee will meet at least once a month and will contact chronically absent families.
+2.1 - Campus Improvement Plan (CIP) The CAC will create Demographics Performance Objectives based on Problem Statements and Strategies based on Root Causes Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount DE-1 1,2,3,4 Steele will increase its attendance rate of 93% to meet or exceed 95% by the end of the 2023-2024 school year.
+DE-1 Attendance Committee will meet at least once a month and will contact chronically absent families.
 An effort will be made to emphasize the importance of attendance with families.
 A letter stating the why behind attending school everyday using Montessori philosophy will also be given to the parents.
-Administrators Counselor Data Clerk Quarterly KPIs Q1- We will have communicated the importance of attendance during a parent me Q2 - The attendance committee will have met at least 4 times with agendas as evid Q3- Evidence of contact for chronically absent families.
-Q4 - By the end of the year, our attendance will increase to 95%. • ast once.
-DE-2 DE-2 1,2,3,4 1,2,3,4 1,2,3,4 1,2,3,4 1,2,3,4 1,2,3,4 1,2,3,4 Steele will increase number of profession development oppor for teachers by 15% to create equitable, student-driven learr environments where exemplary teaching Montessori practice evident and used consistently across classrooms.
-Steele will create a unified vision of total participation in instructional strategies to engage all learners while utilizing technology and the physical environment to support learning resulting in 75% of the students showing growth in all content areas.
-Administrators Instructional Coach Teachers DE-2 Quarterly KPIs Q1- Teachers will have had at least one professional development opportunity.
+Administrators Counselor Data Clerk Quarterly KPIs Q1- We will have communicated the importance of attendance during a parent me Q2 - The attendance committee will have met at least 4 times with agendas as evi Q3- Evidence of contact for chronically absent families.
+Q4 - By the end of the year, our attendance will increase to 95%. ast once.
+DE-2 1,2,3,4Steele will increase the number of professional development opportunities for teachers by 15% in order to create equitable, student-driven learning environments where exemplary teaching and Montessori practices are Steele will create a unified vision of total participation in instructional strategies to engage all learners while utilizing technology and the physical environment to support learning resulting in 75% of the students showing growth in all content areas.
+First Thursday informational sessions for families.
+Peace Areas Understanding IEPs Professional Development (SpEd) Grace and Courtesy Lessons Administrators Instructional Coach Teachers DE-2 Quarterly KPIs Q1- Teachers will have had at least one professional development opportunity.
 Q2- Teachers will have had at least two professional development opportunities.
 Q3- Data will reflect at least 65% of students to show growth in all content areas.
-Q4- Teachers will have received 15% more professional development opportunities. s by the end of the school year.
+Q4- Teachers will have received 15% more professional development opportunitie s by the end of the school year.